cyverse-archive/Conrad/README.markdown

 Let's say you want to get a list of all genome references in the database, there are two forms of endpoints that retrieve 'all' genome references.

-1. GET **'/all-genome-references'** This will return ALL references including ones marked as 'deleted'.
+1. GET **'/all-genome-references'** This will return ALL references including ones flagged as 'deleted'.

-2. GET **'/genome-references'** This will return just the references that are not marked as 'deleted'.
+2. GET **'/genome-references'** This will return just the references that are not flagged as 'deleted'.

 Imagine Conrad is running on localhost at port 3000, then a command requesting data for ALL genome references in the database will look like this: